The Suicide Status Form-4 (SSF-IV) as a Potentially Therapeutic Suicide Risk Assessment Tool

 High employee turnover due to poor working conditions and employees’ mental health issues can have negative financial consequences and lead to higher operational costs.
 This can create ripple effects through the community, making care more expensive and difficult to access for many.

 There is also the fear that seeking help may impact one’s career in the healthcare field.
 People in various types of caretaking roles are expected to “have it all together.”
 Because so much time is spent caring for others, the thought of caring for themselves may not cross their mind as frequently as it should.
-However, there are steps that can be taken to help protect healthcare workers’ mental health.

 1. Reducing Stigma